Gaussian and Student's $t$ mixture vector autoregressive model with application to the effects of the Euro area monetary policy shock: Details on the Empirical Application

-As the one-regime models were found inadequate, we estimated a two-regime StMVAR model with $p=1$, i.e., a G-StMVAR($p=1,M_1=0,M_2=2$) model.
-Compared to the one-regime models, particularly the time series plot and marginal distribution of the interest variable's quantile residuals became significantly more reasonable.
-However, we found that this model has several moderately sized correlation coefficients (CC) at small lags in the autocorrelation function (ACF) of its quantile residuals and squared quantile residuals.
-To improve the fitness, we increased the autoregressive order to $p=2$, which decreased many of the moderately sized CCs but increased AIC (see Table~\ref{tab:ic}).
+As the one-regime models are found inadequate, we estimate a two-regime StMVAR model with $p=1$, i.e., a G-StMVAR($p=1,M_1=0,M_2=2$) model.
+Compared to the one-regime models, particularly the time series plot and marginal distribution of the interest variable's quantile residuals is substantially more reasonable.
+However, we find that this model has several moderately sized correlation coefficients (CC) at small lags in the autocorrelation function (ACF) of its quantile residuals and squared quantile residuals.
+To improve the adequacy of the model, we increase the autoregressive order to $p=2$, which decreased many of the moderately sized CCs but increased AIC (see Table~\ref{tab:ic}).
 The AIC is, nevertheless, smaller than for any of the one-regime models (while the one-regime StMVAR $p=1,2$ models have smaller BIC and the $p=1$ model also smaller HQIC).
 As is discussed next, we find the overall adequacy of this model reasonable.\footnote{It is possible that superior fitness of the two-regime models is due to the accommodation of regime-switching error covariance matrices or kurtosis and cannot be attributed to the time-varying AR matrices or intercepts.
-To test whether this is the case, we estimated two constrained StMVAR($2,2$) models.
-In the first one, we constrained the AR matrices to identical in both regimes, whereas in the second one, we constrained AR matrices and intercepts to be identical in both regimes.
-Because these models are nested to the unconstrained StMVAR model, the constraints can be tested with a likelihood ratio test (assuming the validity of the unverified assumptions made in Theorem~\ref{thm:mle}).
-The former type constraints obtained the $p$-value $0.022$ and the latter type constraints the $p$-value $2\cdot 10^{-4}$.
-We then repeated the exercise for the StMVAR($1,2$) model, which minimized AIC, and obtained the $p$-values $0.003$ and $2\cdot 10^{-7}$ for constraints, respectively.
-As the constraints are rejected at the $5\%$ level of significance or less, it seems plausible that AR matrices and intercepts vary in time.}
+To test whether this is the case, we estimate two restricted StMVAR($2,2$) models.
+In the first one, we restrict the AR matrices to identical in both regimes, whereas in the second one, we restrict AR matrices and intercepts to be identical in both regimes.
+Because these models are nested to the unrestricted StMVAR model, the restrictions can be tested with a likelihood ratio test (assuming the validity of the unverified assumptions made in Theorem~\ref{thm:mle}).
+The former type restrictions obtained the $p$-value $0.022$ and the latter type restrictions the $p$-value $2\cdot 10^{-4}$.
+We also repeat the exercise for the StMVAR($1,2$) model, which minimized AIC, and obtained the $p$-values $0.003$ and $2\cdot 10^{-7}$ for the restrictions, respectively.
+As the restrictions are rejected at the $5\%$ level of significance or less, it seems plausible that AR matrices and intercepts vary in time.}